-Getting into the back-to-school routine can be hard for everyone in the house.
+The daily grind of the school routine can be hard for everyone in the house.
 In the morning, parents are faced with groggy kids who won’t get out of bed and get ready for school no matter how much you nag, bribe and scold.
 Homework time can be even worse, with nightly fights and accusations echoing off the walls of your home.
 So how can you get your child to be more motivated?
-The important thing to remember is this: your child is motivated—they’re just motivated to resist you.
+The important thing to remember is this: your child is motivated—they’re just motivated to resist you when they do not want to do something.
 Keep reading to find out how you can turn this negative motivation into a positive one.

 Q: When a child becomes unmotivated and won’t get out of bed, do homework or participate in activities, what is he trying to tell the parent through this behavior?

 When we’re talking about kids not getting out of bed, not doing their homework or school assignments or not wanting to get involved in family activities, it’s important for parents to realize that there is motivation in the child.
 But the motivation is to resist.
 The motivation is to do things their way, not yours, and to retain power.

 When people feel powerless, they try to feel powerful by withholding.
 A child or teenager who feels very powerless will stay in bed, not go to school, avoid homework, sit on the couch and withhold overall involvement because it gives them a sense of being in control.
 To the parent, the behavior looks completely out of control.
 But the child sees it as the only way to have power over what’s going on around him.

 “You have to have the courage to let him experience the natural consequences of his behavior.”